Fed officials keep eyes on mid-2015 rate rise

 "On the basis of our forecasts of the data ... it looks like markets more or less have it right - somewhere in the middle of the year."

-The Fed has kept rates near zero since 2008 and has nearly quadrupled its balance sheet to more than $4 trillion through a series of bond purchase programs in an effort to push borrowing costs down further and boost hiring.
+The Fed has kept rates near zero since 2008 and has nearly quadrupled its balance sheet to more than $4 trillion ((2.48 trillion pounds) through a series of bond purchase programs in an effort to push borrowing costs down further and boost hiring.

 With the U.S. jobless rate at 5.9 percent and closing in on what the central bank sees as consistent with full employment, officials plan to wrap up their bond buying this month.